EditingSource/EN-TikTok-60FPS/README.md

 # ⚠️ Important
 > Please read this information before use

-* We are not responsible for your accounts
+* You are responsible for your own account
 * After processing, your video may not play correctly in most players
 * Your video will be in slow motion on the web version of the platform
 * Our software does not access your accounts in any way